-Permission for the Spouse of the Highly-Skilled Foreign Professional to Work Usually, when a foreign national intends to engage in activities covered by a status of residence for work, such as Instructor or Engineer/Specialist in Humanities/International Services, he/she must satisfy certain requirements with regard to academic background, work experience and the like, as well as obtaining the relevant status of residence.
-However, a spouse of a highly skilled foreign professional may engage in these activities even if he/she does not have the required academic background or work experience, etc. Permission for Bringing Parent(s) to Accompany a Highly-Skilled Foreign Professional to Japan Under the current system, parents of foreign nationals staying in Japan under a status of residence for work are not allowed to enter Japan with the intention of staying.
+4 Permission for the Spouse of the Highly-Skilled Foreign Professional to Work as well as obtaining the relevant status of residence.
+However, a spouse of a highly skilled foreign professional may engage in these activities even if he/she does not have the required academic background or work experience, etc. 5Permission for Bringing Parent(s) to Accompany a Highly-Skilled Foreign Professional to Japan Under the current system, parents of foreign nationals staying in Japan under a status of residence for work are not allowed to enter Japan with the intention of staying.
 However, the parent(s) of a highly skilled foreign professional or his/her spouse is allowed to enter and stay in Japan subject to the conditions detailed below: (i) where the parent(s) will take care of a child younger than 7 years of age of the highly skilled foreign professional or his/her spouse; or (ii) where the parent(s) will take care of a pregnant highly skilled foreign professional or a pregnant spouse of a highly skilled foreign professional.
-O Permission for Domestic Workers to Accompany the Highly Skilled Foreign Professional to Japan Only those foreign nationals who stay in Japan under statuses of residence such as Business Manager, etc., may employ foreign domestic workers.
+6 Permission for Domestic Workers to Accompany the Highly Skilled Foreign Professional to Japan Only those foreign nationals who stay in Japan under statuses of residence such as Business Manager, etc., may employ foreign domestic workers.
 However, a highly skilled foreign professional may bring foreign domestic worker(s) to Japan subject to certain conditions.